thediveo/lxkns/docs/model.md

     kernel devs survive breaking namespace ID-related code all over the world, then our hope is that at least our functional interface stays constant, with only updates necessary to the inner workings of `IDwithType()`.

   - `NamespaceIDfromInode(ino uint64) NamespaceID` works in the same vein as `IDwithType()`, but taking only the inode number of a namespace, instead of a textual representation.
 However, this convenience function will surely break when the kernel devs go out on a limp and break all things namespace identifiers.

+### Inaccessible Namespace Identifiers

-Now there's an ugly problem with inodes: they're fine for identity, but they're useless for access or reference.
+Now there's an ugly problem with inodes: they're fine for **identity**, but they're **useless for access or reference**.
 You simply cannot give the Linux kernel the inode number whenever it needs a namespace reference.
 You need some filesystem reference or a file descriptor referencing a namespace.
 The most well-known place for namespace references is the `proc` filesystem.
 Other places are bind-mounts, which can be in any corner of the virtual filesystem.
 And the open file descriptors of processes and threads.

-And finally, there are hierarchical namespaces, where we can end up with“hidden” PID and user namespaces which do not have any filesystem reference, but can only be found using special Linux kernel namespace `ioctl()` calls. (_Simply spoken, a child PID namespace needs to be bind-mounted/fd-referenced for its
+And finally, there are hierarchical namespaces, where we can end up with "hidden" PID and user namespaces which do not have any filesystem reference, but can only be found using special Linux kernel namespace `ioctl()` calls. (_Simply spoken, a child PID namespace needs to be bind-mounted/fd-referenced for its